Blended Learning - 12 month programme

 Please contact us if you have any questions.

-These live workshops will signal the beginning (September 2019) of the program, and the completion (September 2020).
+These live sessions (also recorded) will signal the beginning (September 2020) of the program.
 Below are the important dates where your attendance will be required and the appropriate travel and accommodation arrangements made.

 If you would like to find out more please call us on +44 (0) 161 413 8930 or fill in the form below: